hqwrong/minitox/README.md

 ## Features

-1. Single File and Small Codebase;
+1. Single file and small codebase;
-2. Fully Standalone(No 3rd library needed, only rely on toxcore and system c lib);
+2. Fully standalone (No 3rd library needed, only rely on toxcore and system C library);
-3. Covered most apis of Friend&Group, and more to go;
+3. Covered most APIs of friend & group, and more to come;
-4. Fun to play with(Colored text, Async REPL, etc.).
+4. Fun to play with (colored text, async REPL, etc.).

 ## Build

-If [toxcore](https://github.com/TokTok/c-toxcore) has been installed into system path, Use
+If [toxcore](https://github.com/TokTok/c-toxcore) has been installed into the system path, use

 ```sh
 make
 ```

-Or link it manually (assume libtoxcore.so in TOX\_LIB\_DIR, tox.h in TOX\_H\_DIR/tox):
+Or link it manually (assuming `libtoxcore.so` exists in `TOX_LIB_DIR`, and `tox.h` in `TOX_H_DIR/tox`):

 ```sh
 $ gcc -o minitox minitox.c -I TOX_H_DIR -L TOX_LIB_DIR -Wl,-rpath TOX_LIB_DIR -ltoxcore